 1. What are Annuities?

-Some annuities are owned inside Individual Retirement Accounts (“IRAs”).
+Some annuities are owned inside Individual Retirement Arrangements (“IRAs”).
 The IRA “wrapper” makes the situation even more complex because annuity payments might be collected inside the IRA before coming out as IRA distributions to the owner.

 2. Who inherits an Annuity after the annuitant dies?